 Current and deferred income taxes are computed based on the tax rates and tax laws enacted as at the balance sheet date.
 Tax benefits associated with income tax positions taken, or expected to be taken, in a tax return are recorded only when the "more-likely-than-not" recognition threshold is satisfied and are measured at the largest amount of benefit that has a greater than 50% likelihood of being realized upon settlement.
 Management evaluates each position based solely on the technical merits and facts and circumstances of the position, assuming the position will be examined by a taxing authority having full knowledge of all relevant information.
-Significant management judgment is required to determine recognized in the Consolidated Financial Statements.
+Significant management judgment is required to determine recognition thresholds and the related amount of tax benefits to be recognized in the Consolidated Financial Statements.
 Management re-evaluates tax positions each period using new information about recognition or measurement as it becomes available.